Hawkshore History, Family Crest & Coats of Arms

 Early History of the Hawkshore family

-Another 171 words (12 lines of text) covering the years 1285 and 1375 are included under the topic Early Hawkshore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawkshore research.
+Another 86 words (6 lines of text) covering the years 1285 and 1375 are included under the topic Early Hawkshore History in all our PDF Extended History products and printed products wherever possible.

 Hawkshore Spelling Variations